Abstract

 Discussion

 Understanding the connectivity and function of inhibitory neurons and their subtypes in primate cortex requires the development of viral tools that allow for specific and robust transgene expression in these cell types.
-Recently, several viral vectors have been identified that selectively and efficiently restrict gene expression to GABAergic neurons and their subtypes across several species, but a thorough validation and characterization of these vectors in primate cortex has lacked.
-In this study, we have characterized several AAV vectors designed to restrict expression to GABAergic cells or their PV subtypes, and have identified two which show high specificity and coverage in marmoset V1.
-Specifically, we have shown that the GABA-specific AAV9-h56D (Mehta et al., 2019) induces transgene expression in GABAergic cells with up to 91-94% specificity and 80% coverage, and the PV-specific AAV-PHP.eB-S5E2 (Vormstein-Schneider et al., 2020) induces transgene expression in PV cells with up to 98% specificity and 86-90% coverage.
+Recently, several enhancer and promoter elements have been identified that allow to selectively and efficiently restrict gene expression from AAVs to GABAergic neurons and their subtypes across several species, but a thorough validation and characterization of these enhancer-AAVs in primate cortex has lacked.
+In particular, previous studies have not characterized the specificity and coverage of these vectors across cortical layers.
+In this study, we have characterized two main enhancer-AAV vectors designed to restrict expression to GABAergic cells or their PV subtypes, which show high specificity and coverage in marmoset V1.
+Specifically, we have shown that the GABA-specific AAV9-h56D (Mehta et al., 2019) induces transgene expression in GABAergic cells with up to 91-94% specificity and 80% coverage, depending on layer, and the PV-specific AAV-PHP.eB-S5E2 (Vormstein-Schneider et al., 2020) induces transgene expression in PV cells with up to 98% specificity and 86-90% coverage, also depending on layer.
 We conclude that these two viral vector types provide useful tools to study inhibitory neuron connectivity and function in primate cortex.

 We compared laminar distribution, specificity and coverage resulting from different volume injections of the AAV-PHP.eB-S5E2 vector.
-Injections of about 200nl volume resulted in higher specificity (95% across layers) and coverage (81% across all layers) than obtained with injection volumes larger than 300nl (specificity 82% and coverage 78% across all layers).
+Injections of 180nl volume resulted in higher specificity (95% across layers) and coverage (81% across all layers) than obtained with injection volumes equal to or larger than 315nl (specificity 82% and coverage 78% across all layers), although coverage did not differ significantly across volumes.
 This mild dose-dependent alteration of specificity could depend on some off-target expression reaching above detection levels at higher doses.
-Thus, injection volumes ≤300nl are recommended for studying PV neuron function and connectivity using this viral vector.
+Thus, injection volumes of 150-300nl are recommended for studying PV neuron function and connectivity using this viral vector.
 Alternatively, or in addition, an apparent dose-dependent reduction in specificity may result from viral-induced suppression of PV immunoreactivity, which could be more pronounced for larger volume injections.
-Indeed, we found that both GABA- and PV-specific AAVs slightly, but significantly, reduced both GABA and PV immunoreactivity at the site of the viral injection, but GABA expression was more reduced at the GABA-AAV injection site, while reduction in PV expression was more marked at the PV-AAV injection site.
+Indeed, we found that both GABA- and PV-specific AAVs slightly, but significantly, reduced both GABA and PV immunoreactivity at the site of the viral injection, but GABA expression was more reduced at the AAV-h56D injection site, while reduction in PV expression was more marked at the AAV-S5E2 injection site.
 This reduction in GABA and PV immunoreactivity at the viral injected sites most likely affected our measurements of specificity, suggesting that specificity for the viruses tested in this study is even higher than revealed by our counts.
+However, this reduced immunoreactivity raises concerns about the virus or the high level of reporter protein possibly harming the cell physiology.
 Our data does not allow us to assess the origin of the reduced GABA and PV immunoreactivity.
 Qualitative observations did not reveal structural damage at the site of the viral injections to suggest cell death.
-Notably, viral-induced downregulation of gene expression in host cells, including of inhibitory neuron marker genes such as PV, has been documented for rabies virus (Prosniak et al., 2001; Zhao et al., 2011; Patino et al., 2022).
+Moreover, we have been able to record the electrophysiological responses of V1 neurons in which opsin protein expression was induced via injections of these viruses (Vafa et al., 2024).
+Notably, viral-induced downregulation of gene expression in host cells, including of inhibitory neuron marker genes such as PV, has been documented for other viruses, such as rabies virus (Prosniak et al., 2001; Zhao et al., 2011; Patino et al., 2022).
 As such, it is possible that subtle alteration of the cortical circuit upon parenchymal injection of viruses (including AAVs) leads to alteration of activity-dependent expression of PV and GABA.

 Methods